Abhishek-IITM2026/TDS-Project-1/README.md

 # <ins> Files : </ins>
-  1.  [users.csv](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/users.csv) : Contains information about the GitHub users in Tokyo with over 200 followers
+  1.  [users.csv](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/users.csv) : Contains information about the GitHub users in Tokyo with over 200 followers.
+It consists of 541 users.
-  2.  [repositories.csv](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/repositories.csv) : Contains information about the users in `users.csv` public repositories from these users
+  2.  [repositories.csv](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/repositories.csv) : Contains data of the public repositories of the users in `users.csv`.
   3.  [gitscrapper.py](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/gitscrapper.py) : Python script used to collect this data
   4. [Analysis.ipynb](https://github.com/Abhishek-IITM2026/TDS-Project-1/blob/main/Analysis.ipynb) : This is the colab file that stores the codes used to analyze both csv files and answer the questions.